It’s time to end the debate of all debates.

 That means if you’re a fluffy 200 pounds and want to be a lean, toned 180 pounds, simply eat 180 grams of protein per day.
 Learning what food intake amounts to 180 grams of protein – or any macronutrient – is a matter of tracking your intake.
 Food journaling software like LIVESTRONG.COM's MyPlate can help you record how much protein you're really eating.

-The pitfalls of under-doing protein far outweigh those of overdoing it.
+THE BOTTOM LINE The pitfalls of under-doing protein far outweigh those of overdoing it.
 Meeting protein requirements is particularly important when you’re trying to lose weight because protein is the most muscle-sparing and metabolic macronutrient, and it also keeps you full.
 If you struggle to achieve your protein target through whole foods like meat, fish, poultry, eggs, legumes, and milk products, you can easily supplement your diet with protein powder (whey, casein, or egg).
 There’s no need to nitpick over the precise distribution and timing of protein throughout the day, just concentrate on the total for the day, and consume protein at doses and times that suit your schedule and personal preference.

 WHAT IT IS AND WHY YOU NEED IT